podium-lib/hapi-podlet/README.md

 ## Request params

-On each request [@podium/podlet] will run a set of operations, such as deserialization of the [@podium/context], on the request.
-When doing so [@podium/podlet] will write parameters to `request.app.podium` which is accessible inside a request handelers.
+On each request [@podium/podlet] will run a set of operations on the request and create a [incoming] object.
+The [incoming] object is stored at `request.app.podium` which is accessible inside request handelers.

 ```js
 app.route({